 Response sensitivity to differences in target size should be matched across tasks.
 When they are not, the difference can lead to spurious differences in effects across tasks when none exist.
-This holds for the effects of illusions across tasks [34].
-A linear function is a good approximation of the relationship between peak grasp aperture (or the final estimate aperture) and target size.
-The crucial parameter is the coefficient relating differences in mean response to incremental changes in target size (i.e., the slope).
-The mean slopes indicate that the unadjusted effect of the illusion is overestimated for the manual estimates and underestimated for the grasps (slope for the manual estimates: M=1.15, SEM=.104, t(18)=11.12, $p<2x10^{.9}$, slope for the grasps: M=.84, SEM=.102, t(18)=8.45, $p<2x10^{.7}$).
-Moreover, the mean slopes differ significantly, t(18)=2.44, p<.03.
+This holds for the effects of illusions across tasks [33].
+A linear function is a good approximation of the relationship between PGA (or the FEA) and target size.
+The crucial parameter is the coefficient relating differences in mean response to incremental changes in target size (i.e. the slope).
+The mean slopes indicate that the unadjusted effect of the illusion is overestimated for the manual estimates and underestimated for the grasps (slope for the manual estimates: M = 1.15, s.e.m. = 0.104, $t{18} =$ 11.12, $p < 2 \times 10^{-9}$, slope for the grasps: M = 0.84, s.e.m. = 0.102, $t{18} = 8.45$, $p < 2 \times 10^{-7}$).
+Moreover, the mean slopes differ significantly, $t{18} = 2.44$, p < 0.03.
 Crucially, the mean illusory effect can be adjusted to compensate for this difference.
 This is done by dividing the mean unadjusted effect by the mean slope.
-However, this procedure neglects the variance of the slope and leaves the variance of the ratio unspecified [35].
-Fieller's theorem [36] provides exact confidence intervals for the ratio of two random variables, and a Taylor approximation has been shown to perform well when the slopes differ highly significantly from zero [37], as is the case here.
-The Taylor approximation is advantageous as it can be rearranged to provide an approximation for each participant, which is useful for performing statistical procedures on samples [38].
-Thus, we adjusted the effects of the illusion on the grasps and manual estimates using this method, as recommended by Franz and colleagues (e.g., [37-38]).
+However, this procedure neglects the variance of the slope, leaving the variance of the ratio unspecified [34].
+Fieller's theorem [35] provides exact confidence intervals for the ratio of two random variables, and a Taylor approximation has been shown to perform well when the slopes differ highly significantly from zero [36], as is the case here.
+The Taylor approximation is advantageous as it can be rearranged to provide an approximation for each participant, which is useful for performing statistical procedures on samples [37].
+Thus, we adjusted the effects of the illusion on the grasps and manual estimates using this method, as recommended by Franz and colleagues (e.g. [36,37]).
 This adjustment did not affect the conclusions.

-Results
+3. Results